-16-week course.
-Syllabus available.
-Levels: Pharmacy-Doctoral, Second year
+Levels: Pharmacy-Doctoral, Second year Co-requisite: PHAR 2250

 Practical application of concepts in science and the practice of pharmacy within an integrated, applied, small-group learning environment.
 Emphasizes the relationships between therapeutics, patient care skills, practice management health systems and policy, research and literature evaluation, and patient self-care, health, and wellness promotion.
 Key foundational concepts in science and the practice of pharmacy are also reinforced in the context of advanced scenarios.